Mountains Of Travel Photos

 2. Shishapangma (and Himalaya): North Face Expeditions Volume 3

+Released 2003.
 This first film is called Shishapangma: A Celebration of Life.
 A group of mountaineers make a first attempt at skiing an 8000m peak, the southwest face of Shishapangma in Tibet.
 The film opens with some great footage of Kathmandu, the trek to the southwest base camp, and the southwest face.
-After a bit of acclimatizing skiing, a tragic avalanche strikes when they are just walking to the face to have a look.
+After a bit of acclimatizing skiing, a tragic avalanche strikes on October 5, 1999 when they are just walking to the face to have a look.

 "We all ran in separate directions.
 I traversed to the right, and looked back three times, and on my third time I saw David (Bridges) and Alex (Lowe) close together. ...
 I thought my number was up." - Conrad Anker survived, but David and Alex didn't.